Adam in Islam: Adam versus angels

 The story of angels prostrating before Adam gave rise to various debates about whether humans or angels rank higher.
 Angels bowing down before Adam is mentioned as evidence for human superiority over the angels.
 Others hold that the prostration does not imply such a thing, but was merely a command or test for the angels.
 A position, especially found among Mu'tazilites and some Asharites, holds that angels are superior due to their lack of urges and desires.
 Maturidism generally does not regard any of these creatures is superior to the other, and that angels' and prophets' obedience derive from their virtues and insights to God's action, but not as their original purity.

-In the Qur'anic version of Adam's fall, Satan tempted them with the promise to become immortal angels.
+In the Quranic version of Adam's fall, Satan tempted them with the promise to become immortal angels.
 Al-Qushayri comments on 7:20, that Adam's fall is for his wish to be like an angel, while angels' fall is because when they desired to be like human.
 Adam desired an angelic state of no passion and avoiding the fate of death, while Harut and Marut desired the freedom of choice and to rejoice in extravagance.